Keflon/FunctionZero.Maui.Controls/README.md

 # Breaking news
-The ListViewZero and TreeViewZero both now use native scrollbars and therefore we gain all the platform goodness like mouse-support, velocity and acceleration management etc.
+The ListViewZero and TreeViewZero now use native scrollbars and therefore we gain all the platform goodness like mouse-support, velocity and acceleration management etc.
-Big shout out to [Jeff Siemens](https://github.com/jsiemensLatitudegeo) for the PR making all that happen!
+Big shout out to [Jeff Siemens](https://github.com/jsiemensLatitudegeo) for the PR making all that happen, as well as fixing linting errors and a VSM ItemFocused issue!

 # Upgrade from 1.x..
 Rename `TreeDataTemplateSelector` to `TreeItemDataTemplateSelector` in your xaml

-# Linting errors
-At the time of writing, the xaml editor linting has trouble with DataTemplates
-within these controls.
-That's just the IDE and you can ignore them as long as the project builds!
-If you know how to fix this please let me know :)

 # Controls
 [NuGet package](https://www.nuget.org/packages/FunctionZero.Maui.Controls)

 Use package [2.0.0](https://www.nuget.org/packages/FunctionZero.Maui.Controls/2.0.0) if you are building against .NET 6.

 1. [ListViewZero](#listviewzero)
 1. [TreeViewZero](#treeviewzero)